serpentineegg/fictrail/README.md

    - Look for the "FicTrail" button in the navigation bar (next to "Full History")
    - Click it to open your reading history and start searching!

+## Development

+See [Development.md](Development.md) for details on building and developing FicTrail.

 ## Privacy

 All data processing happens locally in your browser.
 We don't collect, store, or transmit your data.